Selling Homemade Food Products in NH - The Basics - Part Two [Fact Sheet]

 This product is exempt from New Hampshire licensing and inspection.

-• Either a residential model dishwasher and a one compartment sink OR a two-compartment sink to wash, rinse and sanitize your utensils.
+• Either a residential model dish machine and a one-compartment sink OR a two-compartment sink to wash, rinse and sanitize your utensils.

 • A home refrigerator with a thermometer.
 Refrigerator temperature maintained at 41°F or less.

-• No pets in the kitchen during food preparation and packaging.
+• No pets in the food production area during food preparation and packaging.

-• If the bathroom opens directly to the kitchen, it must have a self-closing door and mechanical ventilation.
+• If the bathroom opens directly to the food production area, or into a hallway leading into the food production area, it must have a self-closing door and mechanical ventilation.

 For More Information: